Progress

 Validated Overflow Occurrences (Discharges)

 MSD reviews hundreds of monitored overflow points to confirm actual overflow occurrences at each outfall.
-This database includes all discharges, including CSOs, SSOs, and Non-Enumerated Overflows (NEOs), since November 2016 and all CSO discharges since 2010.
+This database shows dates of occurrences of validated CSOs, SSOs, Pump Station Overflows (PSOs), and Non-Enumerated Overflows (NEOs) since 2010.
+The database also includes calculated volumes for CSO discharges.
+MSD does not calculate volumes for SSOs, PSOs, or NEOs, so only occurrence dates are reported.

 Click on a specific outfall to learn more or adjust the date range to narrow your search.